Visharadgupta05/AUDIO_AMPLIFIER/README.md

 # AUDIO_AMPLIFIER
-This project involves the design and simulation of Class-A , Class B and Class-AB audio power amplifiers, using BJT circuits in LTspice.
+This project involves the design and simulation of Class-A , and Class- B and Class-AB audio power amplifiers, using BJT circuits in LTspice.
 The amplifiers were analyzed and compared based on voltage gain, output power, efficiency, frequency response, and waveform distortion.
 Special attention was given to crossover distortion in Class-B amplifiers and its reduction in Class-AB designs using a push-pull output stage.
 The project highlights the performance trade-offs between amplifier classes and demonstrates the principles of analog audio amplifier design.

 # CLASS - A AUDIO AMPLIFIER

-Designed and simulated a single-ended Class A power amplifier using BJTs in LTspice.
-The output transistor was biased to conduct throughout the full input cycle (360° conduction), providing highly linear amplification with minimal distortion.
-The project analyzed voltage gain, output power, quiescent current, and efficiency while demonstrating the trade-off between superior signal fidelity and lower efficiency.
+This project implements a Class A common-emitter audio amplifier using a BC546B NPN transistor.
+The amplifier is designed to amplify a small AC audio signal while maintaining excellent linearity.
+Unlike Class B amplifiers, the transistor remains in the active region throughout the entire input cycle (360° conduction), resulting in low distortion at the expense of lower power efficiency.

 ## Circuit Description
-Stage-wise Description

-1. Input Coupling (C8): Blocks DC from the signal source and passes the AC input.
-2. Bias Network (R16, R14): Establishes the DC operating point for Q6.
-3. Voltage Amplifier (Q6): Provides the initial voltage amplification.
-4. Emitter Network (R12, C10): Stabilizes the bias and increases AC gain through emitter bypassing.
-5. Interstage Coupling (C9): Transfers the amplified AC signal to the output stage while blocking DC.
-6. Output Stage (Q7): Operates in Class A mode and provides power amplification.
-7. Bias Network (R17, R18): Sets the quiescent operating point of Q7 for linear operation.
-8. Collector Load (R13): Determines the collector current and output voltage swing.
+Components Used

+1. V5 – 12 V DC Power Supply
+2. V6 – AC Input Signal Source (10 mV, 1 kHz Sine Wave)
+3. Q6 – BC546B NPN Transistor
+4. R10 – 10 kΩ Base Bias Resistor
+5. R9 – 3.3 kΩ Base Bias Resistor
+6. R11 – 47 Ω Collector Resistor
+7. R12 – 3 Ω Emitter Resistor
+8. C7 – 100 µF Input Coupling Capacitor
-9. Output Coupling Capacitor (C11): Removes the DC component before delivering the amplified signal to the load.
+9. C8 – 10 µF Output Coupling Capacitor
-10. Load (RLoad): Represents the external load across which the amplified output is obtained.
+10. C9 – 100 µF Emitter Bypass Capacitor
+11. RL2 – 50 Ω Load Resistor

 OBSERVATIONS : -